Apple TV+ sci-fi success has one major problem – I wish I could pay to fix it

 There's no doubt that Apple TV+ is absolutely sailing along with the best sci-fi shows available right now.
 Despite being late to the party, I've recently started counting down the days for each new episode of Severance – which has just broken viewing records – but it's my also late-arrival to Silo that marks my new obsession with the streaming services' other best sci-fi series.

 And here's the thing: I'd actually pay more for an Apple TV+ 'Premium' level, with the guarantee of even higher quality, if it cost a couple of extra quid (or dollars, or whatever your local currency happens to be).
-Apple's streaming service is already more affordable than its main competition – Netflix is a fortune at the moment, with recent price hikes – and I fully think it's worth paying for.
+Apple's streaming service is already more affordable than its main competition – Netflix is a small fortune at the moment, given recent price hikes – and I fully think it's worth paying for.

-This is definitely a limitation of the best streaming services, too, as I possess one of the best OLED TVs on the market right now – and a 2024 model, so it's up to date – and have made good of all the various Filmmaker Mode and other settings for the best possible visuals.
+This is definitely a limitation of the best streaming services, too, as I possess one of the best OLED TVs on the market right now – and a 2024 model, so it's up to date – and have made good on all the various Filmmaker Mode and other settings for the best possible visuals.
 But the amount of banding and artefacts on show in Silo is simply troublesome – to the detriment of the show's enjoyment sometimes.

 With Silo there's a semi-fix – and one I had strongly considered just a few days ago.
 It's available on international Blu-ray, but it's very difficult to obtain – unless you import from Hong Kong.
-Noting, of course, that a 1080p disc is lower resolution and lacks the HDR formats – but, with two 25GB discs, meaning up to 5GB per episode, I'm willing to bet it'd look better upscaled.
-Still, I'd rather just pay Apple more for a larger file size to stream...
+Noting, of course, that a 1080p disc is a lower resolution and lacks the HDR formats compared to streaming – but, with two 25GB discs, meaning up to 5GB per episode, I'm willing to bet it'd look better upscaled.

 Mike is T3's Tech Editor.
 He's been writing about consumer technology for 15 years and his beat covers phones – of which he's seen hundreds of handsets over the years – laptops, gaming, TV & audio, and more.
 There's little consumer tech he's not had a hand at trying, and with extensive commissioning and editing experience, he knows the industry inside out.
 As the former Reviews Editor at Pocket-lint for 10 years where he furthered his knowledge and expertise, whilst writing about literally thousands of products, he's also provided work for publications such as Wired, The Guardian, Metro, and more.